 What else will help my cat be comfortable on this trip?

 Traveling on an empty stomach minimizes the risk of nausea and vomiting, so withhold breakfast on the day of travel.
 Line the carrier with an absorbent “puppy potty pad” in case your cat needs to urinate or defecate during travel.
-Carry extra pads as well as a couple of zip-lock food bags, some paper towels, and a few latex examination gloves for any necessary cleanup and containment of a mess.
-Carry some of your cat’s food with you, and don’t forget any medication she takes.
+Carry extra pads as well as a couple of zip-lock bags, some paper towels, and a few pairs of latex gloves for any necessary cleanup and containment of a mess.
+Carry some of your cat’s food with you, a water bottle and bowl, and do not forget to bring any medications she takes.

 Should I ask my veterinarian for a cat sedative for travel?

-Most of the time, cats travel quite well with no need for any medication.
+Most of the time, cats travel quite well without the need for medication.
 Some cats, on the other hand, experience tremendous stress when subjected to air travel.
-Consult your veterinarian to create the best travel plan for your cat if she doesn’t travel well.
+Consult your veterinarian to create the best travel plan for your cat if she does not travel well.
 Strategies to de-stress feline flights include:

 - A Thundershirt® which swaddles the cats much like swaddling an infant and can reduce anxiety.

-- Feliway® pheromone wipes and spray to prepare the carrier and contribute to lowering anxiety.
+- Feliway® pheromone wipes and spray can be used in the carrier prior to flying can help lower anxiety.

-- A pheromone calming collar to contribute to lowering anxiety.
+- A pheromone calming collar can help to lower anxiety.

-- Medication prescribed by your veterinarian: Buprenorphine, gabapentin, and alprazolam are examples of medications that are sometimes used to reduce the anxiety that some cats experience when traveling.
+- Buprenorphine (brand names Buprenex®, Simbadol® ), gabapentin (brand name Neurontin®), and alprazolam (brand names: Xanax®, Niravam®) are examples of medications that are sometimes prescribed by veterinarians to reduce the anxiety that some cats experience when traveling.
 Be sure to provide a dose at home as a “dry run” ahead of your trip in order to know how your cat will react to the medication.